nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/jsf-web-ui-migration.md

 <a name="integrating-changes"></a>
 ### Integrating Changes
-If your project benefits from branch management, result will be put in a dedicated branch, whose name is indicated in the previous migration list.
-From there, you can easily checkout this branch and [review the configuration]({{page page="how-to-review-nuxeo-studio-configuration"}}).
+Result will be put in a dedicated branch, whose name is indicated in the previous migration list.

-If it doesn't, changes are already merged into the master branch.
-You can deploy the configuration and test it at your leisure.
+From there, you can take a look at the result by going into the `Source Control -> Branch Management` menu and switching to the new branch by pressing the `checkout` button on it.

 No configuration is deleted when the migration is run: we add more, some of it may be slightly updated (typically to put constraints expressed in your layouts only back at schema level as it's a good practice), but we don't remove anything.
+The configuration produced can be reviewed and changed if needed, at your own pace.

+Merging the changes follows the usual [feature implementation process]({{page page="how-to-implement-features-using-branches"}}).
+If your project benefits from branch management features, you can also take advantage of the [configuration review process]({{page page="how-to-review-nuxeo-studio-configuration"}}) to ease the merge.

 The JSF UI configuration can be hidden when you are ready to migrate, see the <a href="#finalizing-migration">finalizing migration</a> section.

 ### Discarding Changes
 If your project benefits from branch management, you can go to the `Settings -> Branch Management` screen to delete the branch created by the migration.